TelemetryDeck/docs/api/default-parameters.md

 - `TelemetryDeck.RunContext.locale`: The locale of the app.
 - `TelemetryDeck.RunContext.targetEnvironment`: The target environment of the app.
 - `TelemetryDeck.RunContext.extensionIdentifier`: The identifier of the extension the app is running in.
 This provides a value such as `com.apple.widgetkit-extension` when TelemetryDeck is run from a widget.
+- `TelemetryDeck.RunContext.isSideLoaded`: Whether the app is running as a side loaded app.
+- `TelemetryDeck.RunContext.sourceMarketplace`: The source marketplace of the app.

 ## User Preference